Tutorial 3

 - taxonomy: taxonomies used for annotating the acoustic data

-- job: metadata pertaining to annotation jobs
+- job: metadata about to annotation jobs

 - annotation: acoustic annotations